 The fair values of the interest-bearing bank and other borrowings have been calculated by discounting the expected future cash flows using rates currently available for instruments with similar terms, credit risk and remaining maturities and are categorised as Level 2 of the fair value hierarchy.
-The changes in fair value as a result of the Group's own non-performance risk for interest bearing bank and other borrowings as at 31 December 2022 and 2021 were assessed to be insignificant.
+The changes in fair value as a result of the Group's own non-performance risk for interest bearing bank and other borrowings as at 31 December 2023 and 2022 were assessed to be insignificant.

-For the financial asset at FVTPL, the management has engaged an external valuer, Ascent Partners Valuation Service Limited, to carry out valuations on the fair value of the unlisted convertible bond.
-The fair value were determined by using a black-scholes partial differential equation model.
+For the financial asset at FVTPL as at 31 December 2023, the management has engaged an external valuer, Graval Consulting Limited, to carry out valuations on the fair value of the unlisted equity investments.
+Market-based approach was used in determining the fair value of unlisted equity investments.